erickexinlu/Aquarium/README.md

 ### Why is the project of interest to you?

-> Companionship and company is very valuable to me, and fish
+> I love fish, especially for the idea that they have their own world in which
-> have been with me since I was a child.
+> you can kind of let them be and do their own thing.
 I love the idea of simulating
 > a basic "sentience" of the fish through some very simple animations and
-> programming to where it feels like the fish has some semblance of reality.
+> programming to where it feels like the fish has some kind of personality.

 # As a **user**, I want to be able to:
 - Add fish to a Tank with chosen attributes of Name, Colour, Species